top of page

 Take a moment to reassess your daily meals and make adjustments to incorporate more fibre-rich foods with these 7 tips.
 Your digestive system, heart, weight, and overall health will thank you for it!

-Lisa is a registered nutritional therapist based in Manchester, who specialises in metabolic health and weight loss for midlife women.
-Her nutrition programmes are designed to help women over 35 improve gut health, balance hormones and lose weight.
+Her nutrition programmes are designed to help women improve gut health, balance hormones and lose weight.
+They are suitable for conditions like PCOS, hypothyroidism or perimenopause.

 Please note: This blog post is meant for informational purposes only and should not replace personalised advice.